Putin’s war against Ukraine and its implications for the German and EU energy transition

 This regularly updated article provides an overview of Germany’s shift to climate neutrality, which is now dominated by its response to the energy crisis.

-This constantly updated article tracks the key developments of Germany's energy and climate response to the war in a chronological order.
+This piece tracked the key developments of Germany's energy and climate response through the first year of the war in a chronological order.

 2. Key facts and background

 This factsheet looks at the likelihood of electricity and gas shortages this winter, as well as the government's and key players’ plans and responses.
 It also provides a list of contacts for journalists who want to cover an energy emergency in Germany.